Kamilcuk/nomad-tools/README.md

                                   else ''}{message}{reset}"
   -h, --help                      Show this message and exit.
   --version                       Print program version then exit.
+  --shell-completion              Print shell completion information.
+  --autocomplete-install          Install shell completion.

 Commands:
-  alloc    Watch over specific allocation. eval     Watch like job mode the job that results from a specific... job      Alias to stopped command. purge    Alias to --purge stop. run      Run a Nomad job and then act like started mode. start    Start a Nomad Job and then act like started command. started  Watch a Nomad job until the job is started. stop     Stop a Nomad job and then act like stopped command.
+  alloc    Watch over specific allocation. eval     Watch like job mode the job that results from a specific... job      Alias to stopped command. purge    Alias to `--purge stop`, with the following difference in exit... run      Run a Nomad job and then act like stopped mode. start    Start a Nomad Job and then act like started command. started  Watch a Nomad job until the job is started. stop     Stop a Nomad job and then act like stopped command.